calliope-project/calliope/docs/troubleshooting.md

 - For the built backend objects (e.g., Pyomo objects) in an array format, the dataset `model.backend._dataset`.

 !!! info
-    If using Calliope interactively in a Python session, we recommend reading up on the [Python debugger](https://docs.python.org/3/library/pdb.html) and making use of the [`%debug` magic](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-debug).
+    If using Calliope in a Python session, we recommend reading up on the [Python debugger](https://docs.python.org/3/library/pdb.html) and making use of the [`%debug` magic](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-debug).

 !!! info "See also"
     We go into the details of the Calliope model in [one of our tutorial notebooks][the-calliope-model-and-backend-objects].